 Mmmm yeah, before you do that, you may want to read on.

 There are very good reasons why MDMA is illegal.
-Regular MDMA use is known to have dangerous consequences, particularly for the user.
-Understand that this drug has the potential to really ruin a person:
+Regular MDMA use is known to have dangerous consequences for the user, particularly those with Parkinson’s.

 The damage that a user can do to themselves includes convulsions, psychosis, haemorrhaging, kidney failure, anxiety, depression, degenerated nerve branches, and cardiovascular collapse.
 Long-term use of MDMA can lead to: